smasty/Neevo/readme.txt

 Todo
 ====

- - Better site and Public API documentation ;-)
+ - Better site ;-)

- - PostgreSQL driver
- - SQLite driver
+ - PDO driver
- - Show database and table structure (probably not)
  - MySQLi driver

 Compiler
 ========

-Neevo comes with what I call "compiler" - PHP CLI (command-line interface) script which simplifies some boring work for me: Minifies source to one file without comments and whitespace, regenerates PHPDoc and increments revision number.
+Neevo comes with a "compiler" - PHP CLI script shrinking whole Neevo to one PHP file.
+Included drivers can also be specified.

 Usage:
-  $ php compiler.php [options]
+  $ php compiler.php [-d=<drivers>] -h

 Options:

-  -f=<filename>  File to compile.
-Defaults to neevo.php -r             Increments REVISION in <filename>
-  -m             Minifies source code of <filename>
+  -d=<drivers>  Comma-separated list of drivers to include.
+Defaults to all drivers.
-  -h             Displays help
+  -h            Displays help.
-  -q             Script produces no output

-Minification part is made up from functions written by Jakub Vrana (http://php.vrana.cz) for his Adminer "Compact MySQL management" (http://adminer.org) licensed under Apache license 2.0 and are used with his permission.
+Minification functions are written by Jakub Vrana (http://php.vrana.cz) for his Adminer (http://adminer.org) licensed under Apache license 2.0 and are used with his permission.